How to make fruit leather from crabapples

 Making fruit leather begins with making apple sauce

 When my boys were young, I’d batch cook apple sauce, using the apples from our own trees, and other apples that I picked from local fruit trees that were abandoned or neglected.
 Lots of the apples had worms, scabs, or brown spots, so it took days to trim and peel the hundreds of pounds of apples each year.
-I used an apple peeler that cored the larger apples, while peeling, but it still required removing the bad spots.
+I used an apple peeler that cored the larger apples while peeling them, but it still required removing the bad spots.
 And it only worked on fresh, firm, large apples.
-Apples that had started to soften in storage, and smaller apples still had to be peeled by hand.
+Apples that had started to soften in storage and smaller apples still had to be peeled by hand.

 You will want a food mill/apple sauce maker if you have a lot of apples